 - Meanwhile, rinse a couple of small jam jars and lids in hot, soapy water, rinse and dry thoroughly.

-- Once the relish is cool (it doesn't need to be cold) stir in the Elderflower cordial a tablespoon at a time until you get the flavour you like.
+- Once the relish is cool (it doesn't need to be cold) stir in the Elderflower cordial a tablespoon at a time until you get the flavor you like.

 - Fill the jam jars with the relish, cover with a lid and leave to go cold.
 Store the jars in the refrigerator and use within three weeks.
 The relish can also be frozen but is actually at its best fresh.

-Serve the relish with your favourite cheeses, cold ham, cooked duck breast and is also delicious with pan-fried mackerel.
+Serve the relish with your favorite cheeses, cold ham, cooked duck breast and is also delicious with pan-fried mackerel.

-The gooseberry relish interchanges very nicely with savoury dishes using rhubarb relish.
+The gooseberry relish interchanges very nicely with savory dishes using rhubarb relish.